 - Reload the page where you're seeing the problem.

-- On the CUSTOMIZE tab next to "Manually edit your filters," click Edit.
+- On the CUSTOMIZE tab in AdBlock's options, next to "Manually edit your filters," click Edit.

 - Copy everything in the custom filters box into a text file for safekeeping.